TheSethRose/Time-Capsule/project/project-documentation.md

 ## ✅ Proposed Solution
 - Create an open source alternative called "Time Capsule" that is self-hosted & gives users full control over their data
-- Develop the project in Python to leverage its extensive ecosystem of open source libraries
+- Develop the project in Python to leverage its extensive ecosystem of open source libraries and ensure cross-platform compatibility
 - Utilize existing open source technologies like OpenAI Whisper for speech-to-text & Tesseract OCR for text extraction
 - Provide easy deployment options for self-hosting on a user's own infrastructure / devices
 - Ensure compatibility with MacOS, Windows & Linux